Toloka/docs-tolokers/en/common/register.md

 {% note warning %}

-Since 01.06.2023, Toloka has a new way of registration and authorization.
-If you registered in Toloka before this date, then you need to [update the data](new-authorization.md ) for the new authorization system.
+Now Toloka has a new way of registration and authorization.
+If you are already registered in Toloka, but haven't yet updated the data for the new authorization system, then you need to [do so](new-authorization.md ).

 {% endnote %}